Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year ending June 2023 shows that income in Linden Park is among the highest in Australia.
-The median income is $52,262 while the average income stands at $85,598.
+AreaSearch's latest postcode level ATO data for financial year ending June 2023 shows that median income in Linden Park is $52,262 and average income stands at $85,598.
 This contrasts with Greater Adelaide's figures of a median income of $54,808 and an average income of $66,852.
-Based on Wage Price Index growth of 8.8% since financial year ending June 2023, current estimates would be approximately $56,861 (median) and $93,131 (average) as of September 2025.
-According to the 2021 Census figures, household, family and personal incomes in Linden Park cluster around the 60th percentile nationally.
-The earnings profile shows that 30.2% of the population, which is 708 individuals, fall within the $1,500 - $2,999 income range.
-This pattern is similar to the surrounding region where 31.8% occupy this income range.
+Based on Wage Price Index growth of 8.8% from July 2023 to September 2025, estimated current incomes would be approximately $56,861 (median) and $93,131 (average).
+According to the 2021 Census, household, family, and personal incomes in Linden Park are at the 60th percentile nationally.
+Income distribution shows that 708 individuals, or 30.2% of the population, fall within the $1,500 - $2,999 income range, similar to surrounding regions where 31.8% occupy this range.
 After housing costs, 86.5% of income remains for other expenses.
 The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income